biggie-boss/LoreRim/README.md

 - Silver weapons with a secondary material type should no longer have weird tempering values.
 - Fixed Ebony Light armor not gaining the ebony bonus correctly.
 - No longer possible to manually select smithing perks that are free from reading books, this will prevent people from accidently wasting perk points.
 Only Smithing Specialization and Iron Lore require perks.
+Every crafting-related smithing perk now has a book.
 - Added smithing book for tailoring to the radiant rainment
 - Saint Jiub's Opus teaches Legendary Blacksmithing.
 Should give more of a reason to actually do it.
 - Trad "Shivering Isles Smithing" removed.
 All recipes are now Daedric (since it is Daedric stuff, even the quality is essentially Daedric light).